-The Town of Perth, Township of Drummond/North Elmsley, Township of Lanark Highlands, and Tay Valley Township are preparing a joint Recreation Master Plan to guide planning for parks, recreation, and cultural assets over the next ten years.
-This Plan will help the four area municipalities guide and manage the development of parks and trails, recreation and cultural facilities and services, and programming and events.
+The Recreation Plan for the Town of Perth, Township of Drummond/North Elmsley, Township of Lanark Highlands, and Tay Valley Township is a flexible blueprint to guide planning and decision making for parks, recreation, and cultural assets over the next ten years (to 2030).
+This Plan will help the four area municipalities manage the development of parks and trails, recreation and cultural facilities and services, and programming and events.
+It will help to ensure that planning for parks, recreation, and culture improvements in the municipalities prioritizes investment in essential infrastructure and programming that contributes to the health and well-being of residents and visitors.